Inverse images of positive closed currents under holomorphic endomorphisms of compact K\"ahler manifolds

 Notice that on each $B_j'$, the Euclidean metric and the metric induced from $X$ are equivalent.
 So, there exists a constant $c_j>1$ such that $c_j^{-1}\dist(x, y)\le |x-y|\le c_j\dist(x, y)$ for $x, y\in B'_j$.
 So, we apply the above model case with $\theta$ replace by $c_j^{-1}\theta_i$ and with $V=W_{2}\cap B_j'$ and $W=W_1\cap B_j'$ and denote by $g_{i, j}$ the resulting function $g_\reg$ on $B_j$.
 Then, the desired function $g_i$ is obtained by

 \end{proof}

-Now, we consider the H\"older continuity of some superpotentials.
+We also consider the H\"older continuity of some superpotentials.
 Since $f$ is not just a holomorphic correspondence but a holomorphic map, $f^*(\alpha)$ is smooth whenever $\alpha$ is smooth.
-Hence, we can apply the same argument in the proof Lemma 5.4.3 in \cite{DS09} and we get the desired H\"older continuity.
+Hence, we can apply the same argument as in the proof Lemma 5.4.3 in \cite{DS09} and we get the desired H\"older continuity.